 From fines to international data transfers, this short infographic gives you a brief overview of the GDPR and what it means for your business.

 In order to show that you comply with the GDPR, you will need to produce and maintain a wide range of documentation.
 This will not only help you meet the explicit and implicit requirements for specific records (especially those to prove you have obtained consent from data subjects), but will also ensure you have evidence to support your claims should the supervisory authority have any cause to investigate.

-Download a sample set of free templates that will help you meet the GDPR’s stringent data protection requirements.
+Download a sample set of free GDPR templates that will help you meet the Regulation’s stringent data protection requirements.